 A deep feature discovered in a Royal Street basement in 2014 may be from an aborted effort to dig a well for Thomas Shields' bathhouse 200 years earlier.

 Shuter's Hill Brewery

 Shuter's Hill Brewery, an early German lager brewery was built in 1858 and burned in 1893.
-The brick-vaulted beer cellar has been preserved under the corner of Duke and Dulaney Streets.
+The brick-vaulted beer cellar was excavated, and has been preserved under the corner of Duke and Dulaney Streets.

 Shuter's Hill Plantation

 An ongoing excavation on Shuter's Hill near the Masonic Memorial is exploring the Mills/Lee/Dulaney plantation, built in 1782.
 The mansion house burned in 1842, and was replaced by a larger brick house that was used by Union troops during the Civil War.

 In the 1980s, Alexandria Archaeology excavated two brick-lined shafts, portions of the old earthen floor, and a trash pit that pre-dated the brick buildings housing the Apothecary, which operated from 1796 to 1933.
 The Apothecary is now an Historic Alexandria museum.